StephenLover/Clinic-to-Cloud-Interview/README.md

 ## Code Style

-- Could be better if could implement more functional programming design pattern, like currying and pipe etc...
+- Could be better if could implement more functional programming design pattern, like currying and pipe etc...(for testing)
 - Did not write any test or snapshots.
 - Performance can be improve if we can compress CSS, html file by using critial render path optimization strategy, or can use UglifyJS to minify js file.

 ### Conclusion